 If a diagnosis is made, treatment will be determined by your age, any other medical issues you may have, the prognosis (what stage is the cancer), and your feelings about the side effects.

-Our board-certified radiologists at Southwest Diagnostic Center for Molecular Imaging provide state of the art testing for prostate cancer in Dallas, TX.
+Our highly-trained radiologists at Southwest Diagnostic Center for Molecular Imaging provide state of the art testing for prostate cancer in Dallas, TX.
 Please call us at (214) 345-8300 to schedule a prostate cancer screening.